Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

 1. SCREEN FORMATS: The introductory screen will be the first to be displayed which will allow the users to choose either of the two options, viewing flight detail or booking a ticket.
 2. WINDOW FORMAT: When the user chooses some other option, then the information pertaining to that choice will be displayed in a new window which ensures multiple windows to be visible on the screen and the users can switch between them.
 3. DATA FORMAT: The data entered by the users will be alpha numeric.
-4. ERROR MESSAGES: When there are some exceptions raising error like entering invalid details, then error messages will be displayed prompting the users to re-enter the details.

 2. HARDWARE INTERFACE